Fullmeals.

 Step 7: Steam and Dry Potatoes

 Cover the drained potatoes with a clean cloth and let them sit for .
-This allows them to steam and evaporate excess moisture, which is crucial for crispiness.
+This allows them to and evaporate excess moisture, which is crucial for crispiness.

 Step 8: Shake the Potatoes